-Training for Medical and Nursing staff
+Training medical and nursing staff

-HCK finances the supply of drugs, particularly morphine, and other medical supplies.
+We support the supply of drugs, particularly morphine, and other medical supplies.
 We purchase drugs to give to patients free of charge, and will continue to do so until there is no longer a need.

-Start-up funding for new hospices
+Start-up support for new hospices

 Advocacy and development of the hospice and palliative care movement in Kenya